vaelixbank/vaelix-api/.github/COMMERCIAL.md

-# Commercial Use of Aether Calendar
+# Commercial Use of Vaelix Bank API

-Aether Calendar is released under the [Apache License 2.0](LICENSE)
+Vaelix Bank API is released under the [Apache License 2.0](LICENSE)

 ## ✅ What You Can Do

-- You are free to use, modify, and self-host Aether Mail for personal or internal use, as long as you comply with the terms of the AGPLv3 license.
+- You are free to use, modify, and self-host Vaelix Bank API for personal or internal use, as long as you comply with the terms of the AGPLv3 license.
 - You may redistribute modified or unmodified versions of the software, but you must provide access to the source code, including for network-based services (e.g. SaaS).

 ## 🚫 What Requires a Commercial License

-You **must contact Sky Genesis Enterprise** and obtain a commercial license **if you plan to**:
+You **must contact Vaelix Bank** and obtain a commercial license **if you plan to**:

-- Offer Aether Calendar as a paid or free SaaS (Software-as-a-Service) product.
+- Offer Vaelix Bank API as a paid or free SaaS (Software-as-a-Service) product.
-- Bundle Aether Calendar into a commercial product or platform.
+- Bundle Vaelix Bank API into a commercial product or platform.
-- Use Aether Calendar in a business context without open-sourcing your modifications and dependencies (as required by Apache License 2.0).
+- Use Vaelix Bank API in a business context without open-sourcing your modifications and dependencies (as required by Apache License 2.0).
 - Require a proprietary license or want to avoid the Apache License 2.0. copyleft obligations.

 ## 🧾 Why a Commercial License?